 More Info

-North Carolina is packed with fantastic fishing spots, from big-name lakes like Lake Norman to peaceful public reservoirs.
-Whether you’re after largemouth bass, crappie, catfish, or striped bass, there’s a lake on this list for you.
-Many of these lakes also offer public boat ramps, fishing piers, and shoreline access, making them great for both boaters and shore anglers.
+North Carolina is packed with fantastic fishing spots, from giant border reservoirs like Kerr Lake and Lake Gaston to peaceful public lakes tucked into the mountains and Piedmont.
+Whether you are after largemouth bass, smallmouth bass, crappie, catfish, striped bass, walleye, or trout, there is a lake on this list for you.
+Many of these waters also offer public boat ramps, fishing piers, and shoreline access, making them great for both boaters and shore anglers.

-Keep in mind, fishing regulations can change depending on the lake and species, so it’s always smart to check the North Carolina Wildlife Resources Commission website before you head out.
-You’ll also want to make sure you’ve got a valid North Carolina fishing license, whether you’re a resident or visiting from out of state.
+Keep in mind, fishing regulations can change depending on the lake and species, so it is always smart to check the North Carolina Wildlife Resources Commission website before you head out.
+You will also want to make sure you have a valid North Carolina fishing license, whether you are a resident or visiting from out of state.
+On the border lakes like Kerr and Gaston, check which state’s license you need for the water you plan to fish.

-If you’re planning a trip, some of these lakes have nearby camping, cabin rentals, or towns with tackle shops and guide services.
+If you are planning a trip, some of these lakes have nearby camping, cabin rentals, or towns with tackle shops and guide services.
 So you can turn a simple day of fishing into a fun weekend.

 FAQ